-In its FTA with the EU, Japan granted GI status to a number of cheeses produced in the United States, including "feta," "asiago," "gorgonzola," and "fontina."
-In its implementation regulations for these terms, Japan crafted an overly narrow prior use period that undermined U.S. companies' ability to export these products to Japan and ultimately to maintain the possibility of future reassessment by Japan of whether those GI registrations were correctly granted.
+In its FTA with the European Union, Japan granted GI status to a number of cheeses produced in the

+United States, including "feta," "asiago," "gorgonzola," and "fontina."
+In its implementation regulations for these terms, Japan crafted an overly narrow prior use period for terms like "asiago", "fontina" and "gorgonzola," and imposed an outright prohibition to the use of "feta", significantly undermining the ability of U.S. companies to export these products to Japan ultimately to maintain the possibility of future reassessment by Japan of whether those GI registrations were correctly granted.
 NMPF and USDEC remain dismayed that the time period covering prior use has not been aligned with the date of Japan's final decisions on the submitted GI applications - a period NMPF and USDEC have seen utilized in other markets that have previously negotiated with the EU.